How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Discussion

-In line with Shao et al.~\cite{shao2025future}, we contend that AI/NLP research should be rooted in workers’ needs instead of narrow, profitable tasks.
+In line with Shao et al.~\cite{shao2025future}, we contend that AI/NLP research should be rooted in workers’ needs.
 Rather than framing the use of generative AI as a result of the laziness of attorneys, we argue for a proactive approach that incorporates advances in AI and NLP across different segments of public defense work.
 This requires detailed segmentation of tasks, since the ways of adopting AI, the associated risks, and potential mitigations vary widely.
 Blanket admonitions such as ``attorneys must verify all AI outputs'' offer little guidance.
 While checking citations in a motion might take two hours, verifying whether AI correctly flagged events in 200 hours of video is an entirely different burden.

 In addition, this segmentation must involve normative judgment on preserving the epistemic agency of human actors~\cite{malone2025trust, cheong2025epistemic}.
-Some components of work are quintessential to public defender's efficacy (``\textit{In the courtroom, that’s where attorneys shine}'' (P8)), and some are essential to clients (``\textit{Clients have a right to counsel, not to machines}'' (P14)).
-These tasks should not be replaced by AI.
+Some components of work are essential to public defenders' efficacy (``\textit{In the courtroom, that’s where attorneys shine}'' (P8)), and some are essential to clients (``\textit{Clients have a right to counsel, not to machines}'' (P14)).
 Identifying this critical sphere of work is essential both for preserving professional identity and for designing healthier modes of human–AI interaction~\cite{coeckelbergh2015tragedy, sarkar2023enough}.
-For future research, we propose a four-step guide to structuring AI empowerment tailored to the segments of public defense work.
+For future research, we propose a four-step guide to structuring AI empowerment.